Ohio Nurse Practice Act (2 Hours)

 Analysis and Reporting

 In an accurate and timely manner, RNs identify, organize, assimilate, and interpret relevant data.
-They establish, accept, or modify a nursing diagnosis, which is used as a basis for nursing interventions, and report the patient’s health status and nursing diagnosis as needed to other members of the healthcare team.
+RNs establish, accept, or modify a nursing diagnosis, which will be carried out through nursing interventions, and report the patient’s health status and nursing diagnosis as needed to other members of the healthcare team.

 Planning

 In an accurate and timely way, RNs develop, establish, maintain, or modify the nursing care plan with current nursing science, including the nursing diagnosis, desired patient outcomes or goals, and nursing interventions.
-They communicate the plan of care and all modifications to members of the healthcare team.
+RNs communicate the plan of care and all care plan modifications to members of the healthcare team.

 Implementation

 In an accurate and timely way, RNs implement the nursing care plan.
-They execute the nursing regimen; implement current valid orders or directions by authorized practitioners; and provide nursing care commensurate with their education, knowledge, skills, and abilities.
-They assist and collaborate with other healthcare providers in the care of the patient and delegate nursing tasks, including medication administration, only in accordance with applicable rules and laws (see also “Delegation Guidelines” earlier in this course).
+RNs execute the nursing regimen; implement current valid orders or directions from authorized practitioners; and provide nursing care commensurate with their education, knowledge, skills, and abilities.
+RNs assist and collaborate with other healthcare providers in the care of the patient and delegate nursing tasks, including medication administration, only in accordance with applicable rules and laws (see also “Delegation Guidelines” earlier in this course).

 Evaluation